KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/pox/04-pox-work-with-packets/README.md

 In `h1` terminal:
 ```
-cd home

-python3 sendARP.py
+python3 send_arp.py
 #or
-python3 sendIP.py
+python3 send_ip.py
 ```

 In the `root@controller` terminal you will see:
 ```
-# if you do python3 sendARP.py
+# if you do python3 send_arp.py
 *** From Component: packet detected NOT IP!

-# if you do python3 sendIP.py
+# if you do python3 send_ip.py
 *** From Component: IP packet detected!
 ```